 There is no form for this credit.
-Keep all related documents with your records.
+Keep all related documents with your records to provide the Tax Commission upon request.

 Schedule K-1 - Shareholder's Share of Utah Income, Deductions and Credits

 Complete a Utah TC-20S, Schedule K-1 for each shareholder, showing the share of income, gains, losses, deductions, and Utah credits that are distributed to the shareholder.